gradle/gradle/design-docs/incremental-build.md

     - The `GroovyPlugin` and `ScalaPlugin` work in the same way as they apply the `JavaPlugin`.
     - The same behavior applies to `buildSrc`.
 - All test cases work with a multi-project build executed in parallel mode and configure on demand.

+## Story: Expose stale output clean up concept as public API

+This story is a continuation of the previous story.
+There are use cases that would require a user to register use-defined outputs for clean up.

+Some examples:

+- A build defines custom source sets.
+Each of these source sets would create a compilation task need writes to output directories.
+- A build incorporates code generation logic or uses annotation processing.
+Outputs are likely written to custom directories.

+Gradle cannot anticipate outputs defined by custom logic that are meant to be cleaned up.
+For supporting these uses cases, the existing API would have to be exposed as public API.